AndrewYRevell/implantRenders/index.md

 | [595](./renders/sub-RID0595/index.html) | [596](./renders/sub-RID0596/index.html) | 646                                     | 647                                     | [648](./renders/sub-RID0648/index.html) | 649                                     | 650                                     | 651                                     | 652                                     |                                         |

-- Notes:
-	- 186: Surface reconstruction of pre-implant image failed in Freesurfer.
-Used the alternative clinical T1 imaging.
-Linear registration of coordinates failed with alternative imaging.
-Therefore registered coordinates to the surface file are innacurate.
-	- 194: Channel coordinates and surface reconstruction are correct.
-	- 476: Channel coordinates and surface reconstruction are correct.

 **Click to view RNS implant:**

 |                                            |